While it may not look like much, the 1.5-acre Hemming Park has a lengthy history as Jacksonville’s oldest park.

 In 1898, a massive Confederate monument was installed in the middle of the park by Civil War veteran Charles Hemming.
 As a result, the park was renamed in his honor the following year.

-That monument would – for better or worse – famously survive the Great Fire of 1901, while everything else around it burnt to a crisp.
+That monument would famously survive the Great Fire of 1901, while almost everything else around it burned to a crisp.
 The park and its surrounding area gradually retook shape, with a rebuild of the Windsor Hotel and the iconic St. James Building popping up within a decade.

 All was well with Hemming Park for a while – until it became the backdrop for perhaps the ugliest incident in Jacksonville history.

-Over a period of a few weeks in August 1960, racial tensions flared as black students and activists held sit-ins at lunch counters in the department stores surrounding the park.
-It all culminated on one horrible day of violence, now known as Ax Handle Sunday.
+Over a period of a few weeks in August 1960, racial tensions flared as Black students and activists held sit-ins at lunch counters in the department stores surrounding the park.
+It all culminated on one horrible day of violence, now known as Ax Handle Saturday.

 The hideous display was broadcast across America, and even racial integration at the park a few years later couldn’t help it shake the incident.